 This white mold / fungus will typically appear if you have been over-watering the plant.
 Over-watering can lead to soil that is waterlogged.
-This creates the perfect conditions for fungus to thrive in.
-It loves moisture.
+This creates the perfect environment for fungus to thrive in.

-If you feel as though you haven’t been over-watering the plant, then it could mean that the pot or basket does not have sufficient drainage.
+If you feel as though you haven’t been over-watering the plant, then it is possible that the pot or basket does not have sufficient drainage.

 Another thing that people forget is that houseplants tend to get a lot of shade.
 And if there’s one thing that we know about fungus, it’s that it loves shade.